Argentine bond prices fall, country risk soars on debt 'reprofiling' plan

-BUENOS AIRES (Reuters) - Argentine bond prices fell on Thursday and country risk soared to levels not seen since 2005 after the government announced plans to “reprofile” about $100 billion of its debt, leaving investors scrambling to assess what kind of hit they might take.
+BUENOS AIRES (Reuters) - Argentine bond prices fell on Thursday and country risk soared to levels not seen since 2005 after the government announced plans to extend maturities on about $100 billion in debt, raising fear of a full-blown financial crisis.

 The latest round of volatility to buffet the recession- and inflation-racked country began when business-friendly President Mauricio Macri suffered a harsh defeat in an Aug.
 11 primary election at the hands of populist-leaning Alberto Fernandez.

-Investors fear a return of the left to power in Argentina could herald another full-blown debt crisis in Latin America’s third-largest economy.
+Investors fear a return of the left to power in Argentina could herald a new era of heavy government intervention in Latin America’s third-largest economy.

-By the time Treasury Minister Hernan Lacunza said on Wednesday the government wanted to extend maturities here of short-term debt, and would negotiate new time periods for loans to be paid back to the International Monetary Fund, a debt revamp was already widely expected.
+By the time Treasury Minister Hernan Lacunza said on Wednesday the government wanted to extend maturities of short-term debt, and would negotiate new time periods for loans to be paid back to the International Monetary Fund, a debt revamp was already widely expected.

-Developing markets investment house Tellimer calculates that $7 billion of short-term debt, $50 billion long-term debt and $44 billion of IMF debt may be earmarked for an overhaul.
+Developing markets investment house Tellimer calculates that $7 billion of short-term debt, $50 billion in long-term debt and $44 billion of IMF debt may be earmarked for an overhaul.

 Lacunza labeled the debt-extension operation a “reprofiling” of obligations that will affect institutional rather than individual investors.